 |WLNS-TV Channel 6, Lansing, Michigan|

 Final Analog Sign-Off - Friday, 12 June 2009

 WLNS-TV's very first sign-on occurred on 1 May 1950 under the calls of WJIM-TV.
 The "JIM" was the name of station founder Harold F. Gross' son (Gross was the original owner of WJIM Radio AM 1240).
 In 1953, Channel 6 moved into it current facilities on Saginaw Street.
 Gross had the building designed like a motel, complete with swimming pool, in case WJIM-TV did not prosper and fail.
 The station did prosper, of course, and the pool wound up used for only an occasional employee party (the Webmaster assumes the pool was removed at some point).
 In 1984, after an exhausting ten-year legal struugle with the FCC and the local American Civil Liberties Union (ACLU) chapter over violations of the FCC's Fairness Doctrine, Gross gets rid of his radio and TV stations.
 At that point, Channel 6 adopted its current calls, WLNS-TV.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.